-Arizona State University is "One university in many places" - with many campuses throughout metropolitan Phoenix (and ONLINE) that create a federation of unique colleges and schools.
+Arizona State University is "one university in many places" - with many campuses throughout metropolitan Phoenix (and ONLINE) that create a federation of unique colleges and schools.
 The College of Health Solutions is located in downtown Phoenix.
-The faculty and staff associated with Health Informatics are primarily located at the ASU Mayo Clinic Campus, additionally we also collaborate with ASU ONLINE.
+Additionally, we also collaborate with ASU ONLINE.

-- > ONLINE: Classes are offered 100% ONLINE.
-Students will access course content through Blackboard.
-Students can access their courses in MyASU. - ➤ ASU and Mayo Clinic Campus: Health Informatics is primarily located at the Mayo Clinic Scottsdale Campus, at the Johnson Research Building, 13212 E Shea Blvd, Scottsdale, Arizona 85259, (located on the 2nd floor).
-Health Informatics administration can be reached at phone number: 480-884-0220. - Downtown: The College of Health Solutions is located at the ASU Downtown Phoenix campus, 500 North 3rd Street, Phoenix AZ 85004.
+- ➤ ONLINE: Classes are offered 100% ONLINE.
+Students will access course content through Canvas.
+Students can access their courses in My ASU. - > ASU Downtown: The College of Health Solutions is located at the ASU Downtown Phoenix campus, 500 North 3rd Street, Phoenix AZ 85004.